1. Baby’s sight is crucial for perceiving and learning about the world.

-The first phase of this development is nature’s part of the job, establishing a crude wiring diagram.
+- The first phase of this development is nature’s part of the job, establishing a crude wiring diagram.
 Big groups of neurons use a host of programmed molecule cues to help guide axons to near current locations.

 Depending on the timing and level of electrical activity, axons either lose their synapses or link into accurate targets.
-This evolutionary adaptive process is called synaptic pruning; the “fittest” or most active connections that complete this wiring journey are able to successfully refine this crude map into a more precise representation of visual space.
+This evolutionary adaptive process is called synaptic pruning; the “fittest” or most active connections that complete this wiring journey can successfully refine this crude map into a more precise representation of visual space.

-It seems to be the case.
-Most of us that are raised in “carpentered” environments, or surrounded by rectangular buildings and houses, have slightly better acuity for both horizontal and vertical orientations than other objects such as diagonal orientations.
+It seems to be the case!
+Most of us are raised in “carpentered” environments or surrounded by rectangular buildings and houses, so we have slightly better acuity for both horizontal and vertical orientations than other objects such as diagonal orientations.
 In contrast, Canadian Indians that have been raised in more traditional teepee-shaped “houses” have a better acuity for oblique angles than those raised in normal department/house-like environments.
-So there is a correlation between these two.
+So there is a correlation between these two!

 Early childhood visual experience does have a long-lasting impact on perception and visual circuits wired in the brain.
 Might this subtle difference in a baby’s sight influence whether they’ll become an artist or a soccer player?
 It might!